Ammonium carbonate: Leavening agent

 It also serves as an acidity regulator and has the E number E503.
 It can be replaced with baking powder, but this may affect both the taste and texture of the finished product.
 Baker's ammonia should be used to create thin dry baked goods like crackers and cookies.
 This allows the strong ammonia smell to bake out.
 It should not be used to make moist baked items like cake since ammonia is hydrophilic and will leave a strong bitter taste.

 Its use as a leavening agent, with associated controversy, goes back centuries:

 Other uses

 Ammonium carbonate is the main component of smelling salts, although the commercial scale of their production is small.
 Buckley's cough syrup from Canada today uses ammonium carbonate as an active ingredient intended to help relieve symptoms of bronchitis.
 It is also used as an emetic.
-It is also found in smokeless tobacco products, such as Skoal, and it is used in aqueous solution as a photographic lens cleaning agent, such as Eastman Kodak's "Kodak Lens Cleaner."
+It is also found in smokeless tobacco products, and is used in aqueous solution as a photographic lens cleaning agent.

-It is also used for luring of apple maggots in Washington State, to monitor the spread of the infestation and adjust the borders of the Apple Maggot Quarantine Area.
+It is also used as bait for apple maggots, to monitor the spread of the infestation and adjust the borders of the Apple Maggot Quarantine Area in Washington State.

-It is also used to reduce the amount of actual cocoa in a product, such as in Oreo cookies.